 It was surprisingly effective.

-When you are nowhere, doing nothing, your eight year old comes and tells you stuff; your five year old learns how to dig a hole and do a poo in it and cover it up and clean up her hands; and your 12 year old turns up for a cuddle.
+When you are nowhere, doing nothing, relationships are built: your eight year old comes and tells you stuff; your five year old learns how to dig a hole and do a poo in it and cover it up and clean up her hands; and your 12 year old turns up for a cuddle.